India–Japan relations

-India–Japan relations have traditionally been strong.
-The people of India and Japan have engaged in cultural exchanges, primarily as a result of Buddhism, which spread from India to Japan in ancient times.
-The people of India and Japan are guided by common cultural traditions, including the shared heritage of Buddhism, and share a strong commitment to the ideals of democracy, tolerance, pluralism, and open societies.
-India and Japan, two of the largest and oldest democracies in Asia, having a high degree of congruence of political, economic, and strategic interests, view each other as partners that have responsibility for, and are capable of, responding to global and regional challenges.
+Relations between the Republic of India and Japan have traditionally been strong.
+The people of India and Japan have engaged in cultural exchanges since ancient times.
+They are guided by common cultural traditions, including the shared heritage of Buddhism, and share a strong commitment to the ideals of democracy, tolerance, pluralism, and open societies.

+India and Japan have a high degree of congruence of political, economic, and strategic interests.
+They view each other as partners that have responsibility for and are capable of responding to global and regional challenges.
 India is the largest recipient of Japanese aid, and both countries have a special relationship of official development assistance (ODA).
 As of 2017, bilateral trade between India and Japan stood at US$17.63 billion.

-During the Second World War, Britain, without consulting Indian leaders, declared India to be at war with the Axis powers, leading to the recruitment of Indian soldiers to fight the Japanese army in the Eastern front.
-With part of India being a British colony and the other regions of India being princely states or Protectorates of Britain, India fought against the Japanese Empire during the Second World War, despite positive sentiments of the Indian public towards Japan.
-Political relations between the two nations have remained warm since India's independence.
+During World War II, The United Kingdom, which ruled India, was attacked by Japan and fought back to final victory in 1945.
+The great majority of Indian soldiers fought under British command; some fought on behalf of Japan.
+Japanese forces committed various atrocities and war crimes on the Burmese Front and in the waters off South East India.

+Political relations between the two nations have warmed since India's independence in 1947.
 Japanese companies, such as Yamaha, Sony, Toyota, and Honda have manufacturing facilities in India.
 With the growth of the Indian economy, India is a big market for Japanese firms.
 Japanese firms were some of the first to invest in India, the most prominent of which is Suzuki, which is in partnership with Indian automobiles company Maruti Suzuki, the largest car manufacturer in the Indian market, and a subsidiary of the Japanese company.

 In December 2006, Indian Prime Minister Manmohan Singh's visit to Japan culminated in the signing of the "Joint Statement Towards Japan-India Strategic and Global Partnership".
 Japan has helped finance many infrastructure projects in India, most notably the Delhi Metro system.
 Indian applicants were welcomed in 2006 to the JET Programme, with one slot available in 2006 and increasing to 41 slots in 2007.
 In 2007, the Japanese Self-Defence Forces and the Indian Navy took part in a joint naval exercise Malabar 2007 in the Indian Ocean, which also involved the naval forces of Australia, Singapore and the United States.
 2007 was declared "India-Japan Friendship Year."

 According to a 2013 BBC World Service Poll, 42% of Japanese think India's international impact is mainly positive, with 4% considering it negative.
 In 2014, during Japanese PM Shinzo Abe's visit to India, both countries agreed to update their partnership to "Special Strategic and Global Partnership".